rarimo/passport-contracts/README.md

 - Verify that the user is not being impersonated
 - Prove that the user is a human being
 - Issue the user <-> identity bond
-- Reveal no or minimal information about user's credentials
+- Reveal no or minimal information about the user's credentials

 ### 1. Identify the user